Dumuzi-abzu: Worship

 Eannatum of Lagash called himself "beloved of Dumuzi-abzu."
 However, she is absent from the official titles of other rulers of this city-state.
 She is mentioned in a curse formula of Gudea of Lagash, inscribed on one of his statues.
 She is the second to last deity mentioned, appearing after Nin-MAR.KI and before the king's personal god Ningishzida.
-Other deities invoked in it are Anu, Enlil, Ninhursag, Enki, Sin, Ningirsu, Nanshe, Nindara, Gatumdag, Bau, Inanna, Utu, Hendursaga, Igalim and Shulshaga.
+Other deities invoked in it are Anu, Enlil, Ninhursag, Enki, Sin, Ningirsu, Nanshe, Nindara, Gatumdug, Bau, Inanna, Utu, Hendursaga, Igalim and Shulshaga.

 One of the hymns from a collection most likely composed under the rule of the Sargonic dynasty is dedicated to Dumuzi-abzu.

 Dumuzi-abzu largely ceased to be worshiped after the Ur III period due to the decline of Lagash as a political and religious center.